ttcremers/spree_mollie/README.md

 ===========
 Except payments using the [Mollie](https://www.mollie.com) payment provider in Spree

 Spree Mollie payment gateway based on the Mollie ruby gem developed by Mollie.
-Developed by [VicinitySoftware](http://vicinitysoftware.com)
+Developed by [Thomas Cremers](http://thomascremers.com)

 **NOTE This is currently only implemented agains Spree master (3.1.0.beta)**